IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - suddenly disappeared 90 years ago
 The Kite Fighters
 - relation to the main conflict?
+- Raven is using the kites to signal the union stuff
 - Merriwink challenges Toby to steal the Valespinner for her
 	- also to get back at her "evil" twin, Mettlewise
 - Valespinner - a 100+ yr old kite, engineered by Tensorat.
 The undisputed champion